ajeshkumartg/evolver/README.md

 ## 🛠️ Installation

-Since Google would probably spontaneously combust if we put this on the Chrome Web Store, you'll need to load it manually:
+Because this tool pushes the boundaries of typical web store policies, you'll need to load it locally as a developer:

 1. Clone or download this repository to your local machine.
 2. Open Chrome and navigate to `chrome://extensions/`.
-3. Toggle **Developer mode** on in the top right corner.
+3. Toggle **Developer mode** on (top-right corner).
-4. Click **Load unpacked** in the top left.
+4. Click **Load unpacked** (top-left corner).
-5. Select the `evolver` folder.
+5. Select the root folder containing the extension files (evolver).

-6. Boom.
-The Evolver icon is now in your toolbar.
+---

 ## 🔌 Connecting to Ollama